The Significance Of Biodiversity

 Current and Past Exhibits

-This exhibit showcases how the invasive Emerald Ash Borer has upset the intricate relationships ash trees have with the world around them, including how the loss of these trees has impacted Haudenosaunee communities.
+How the invasive Emerald Ash Borer has upset the intricate relationships ash trees have with Haudenosaunee communities

 Stone, Plate, and Photo Lithographs by Cornell students.